-The following article, by Craig Suddick, looks at a fairly uncommon scenario - being the pension claim for a deceased serviceman coming from two different sources, in two different regions.
+The following article, by Craig Suddick, looks at a fairly uncommon scenario: the pension claim for a deceased serviceman coming from two different sources, in two different regions.
 The issue, identified by the Ministry of Pensions potentially arose due to pension claims being administered regionally.
 Because of this regional administration, it sometimes was the case that that duplicate or multiple claims were made from different (rival) claimants into different regional centres.
-This 'conflict' needed therefore to be adjudicated centrally...
+This 'conflict' needed therefore to be adjudicated centrally.

-A close observation of some of the WFA pension cards will display a reference number different to that typically seen – this reference will begin with PR and be, usually, written in green in - along with a message regarding the case being passed to the Headquarters branch.
+A close observation of some of The Western Front Association pension cards will display a reference number different to that typically seen.
+This reference will begin with PR and be written, usually, in green in, along with a message regarding the case being passed to the Headquarters branch.

 This note indicates that due to multiple, ‘plural’, regions being involved in the claim the pension files were to be passed back to the Headquarters section in London to be dealt with.
 This was seemingly so that all of the relevant files could be dealt with centrally rather than being spread across multiple regions.

 In this article, we will look at a couple of examples that can be found within the records held by The Western Front Association, that of Charles Bennett and Charles Brown (alias Neale).